MaicoLeberle/sdd-conductor/README.md

 ---

-#### Suport for new projects
+#### Support for greenfield projects
 The user defines goals in a structured specification file, possibly assisted by the agent who is fully aware of what the specification file will later be used for.
 From that specification, the agent derives an ordered task list.
-It then and executes them one by one.
+It then executes them one by one.
 This is done following a tight execution plan, running quality checks and finally committing the result as a separate git commit, all done autonomously by the agent and finally left to the user for confirmation.
 This process is iterated over and over until the project is complete.
 The human developer is always kept in the loop, allowed to introduce changes or secondary tasks where they deem necessary.
-The agent pushes back if inconsistencies would thus be introudced.
+The agent pushes back if inconsistencies would thus be introduced.

-#### Support for pre-existing projects
+#### Support for brownfield projects
 The agent explores the existing codebase, infers the project specification, documents the current architecture and module boundaries, and summarizes the current development state.
 The user reviews and refines the inferred spec before task derivation begins.

-#### Key capabilities:
+#### Key capabilities

+Among the features listed above, the following stand out for their contribution to fine-grained development orchestration:

 - **Lifecycle stage tracking.** The project's stage is computed at runtime from the filesystem state of `.sdd-conductor/` — no stored state file.
 Stages are `uninitialized`, `bootstrapped`,